|

 Figs. 8 and 9.
 Interior views of muqarnas dome at Geghard Church with

-two different color schemes.
+two different color and lighting schemes.